Some Examples of Family Floer Mirrors: Introduction

 In this paper, we engineer some $2$-dimensional examples where the family Floer mirrors can be computed explicitly and realize most part of the above dictionary step by step.
 We first prove that the complex affine structures of the bases of special Lagrangian fibrations coincide with the affine manifolds with singularities constructed in Gross-Hacking-Keel \cite{GHK} from some log Calabi-Yau surfaces.
-See the similar results for the case of $\mathbb{P}^2$ \cite{LLL}, general del Pezzo surfaces relative to smooth anti-canoncial divisors \cite{LLL2}, rational elliptic surfaces \cite{CJL2} and Fermat hypersurfaces \cite{L16}.
+See the similar results for the case of $\mathbb{P}^2$ \cite{LLL}, general del Pezzo surfaces relative to smooth anti-canonical divisors \cite{LLL2}, rational elliptic surfaces \cite{CJL2} and Fermat hypersurfaces \cite{L16}.
 When a Calabi-Yau surface admits a special Lagrangian fibration, it is well-known that the special Lagrangian torus fibres bounding holomorphic discs are fibres above certain affine lines with respect to the complex affine coordinates on the base.
 Using Fukaya's trick, the second author identified a version of open Gromov-Witten invariants with tropical discs counting \cites{L8,L14}, which lays out a foundation for the connection between family Floer mirrors and Gross-Siebert/Gross-Hacking-Keel mirror.
 The examples are engineered such that all the wall functions are polynomials.
 Therefore, there are no convergence issues in the gluing procedure and the complexity is kept to minimal.
-In particular, the family Floer mirror has a model over complex numbers.
-On the other hand, one can compare it with this process with the process of Gross-Hacking-Keel: we can construct a corresponding log Calabi-Yau pair $(\YGHK,\DGHK)$ such that the induced affine manifold with singularities coincides with the complex affine structure of the base of the special Lagrangian fibration.
+On the other hand, one can compare it with this process of Gross-Hacking-Keel: we can construct a corresponding log Calabi-Yau pair $(\YGHK,\DGHK)$ such that the induced affine manifold with singularities coincides with the complex affine structure of the base of the special Lagrangian fibration.
 Then we identify the loci of special Lagrangian fibres bounding holomorphic discs with the rays of the canonical scattering diagram and the corresponding wall-crossing transformations in Gross-Hacking-Keel \cite{GHK}.
 The technical part is to prove that the family Floer mirror has a partial compactification by the gluing of rigid analytic tori.
 Notice that directly computing the family Floer mirror of $Y$ would lead to only a small subset of the mirror from the Gross-Hacking-Keel mirror construction.
-One requires a certain renormalization procedure (see \cite{A4}\cite{L4}) and such machinery has not been developed for family Floer mirror yet.
+One usually requires a certain renormalization procedure (see \cite{A4}\cite{L4}) and such machinery has not been developed for family Floer mirror yet.
+Here it is crucial that we use a complete K\"ahler metric on the non-compact Calabi-Yau so that the two mirror constructions can be possibly comparable.